-- 26. The first CDR extract will be run on 3 November 2023.
-This file will be used to generate the cohort for the NSS target list.
-Following this, the provider should supply contact details, according to the standard template that will be supplied by Ipsos, for all students on the list. - 27.
-For colleges, the standard collection notice already covers the use of student contact details in general surveys.
-However, given the nature and importance of the NSS, providers should also send all students eligible to take part an NSS pre-notification email informing them that they will be contacted by Ipsos.
-Guidance and an email template are provided in the NSS 2024 set-up guidance issued to providers by Ipsos. - 28.
+- 27. Students should be informed by the provider that their contact details may be passed on.
+Providers can do this by sending a NSS pre-notification email to all students eligible to take part an NSS informing them that they will be contacted by Ipsos.
+Guidance and an email template are provided in the NSS 2024 set-up guidance issued to providers by Ipsos.
+There is also text added to the HESA student data collection notice to explain this. - 28.
 Providers can define their own structure for receiving their NSS data, through one of two optional fields on the sample file to indicate the internal 'department code' for each student.
-These codes, where populated, will be used solely for providing feedback to the provider. - 29.
-For colleges, the DfE will map between Register of Regulated Qualification (RRQ) codes on the CDR and the agreed publication subject hierarchy for publication purposes. - 30.
-Providers should submit the requested contact details for students on these lists to Ipsos by 24 November 2023.
+These codes, where provided, will be used solely for providing feedback to the provider. - 29.
+Providers should submit the requested contact details for students on these lists to Ipsos by 1 December 2023.
 Ipsos will provide guidance to its contacts on how to supply these lists as part of the NSS guidance document.
-The NSS achieves a high response rate and to ensure this continues it is important that providers submit complete and accurate contact details to Ipsos by this date.
+The NSS achieves a high response rate, and to ensure this continues it is important that providers submit complete and accurate contact details to Ipsos by this date.